me2resh/me2resh.com/src/_posts/introduction-to-aws-chalice.md

 ```
 As you can see the code behind this is so simple, you can play with it and add another endpoint.

+---
-In the next articles we will go deeper into more advanced examples with AWS Chalice.
+In the next articles we will explore how to work with chalice CLI.